Lifelong Reinforcement Learning with Modulating Masks: Experiments

 \subsection{Minigrid}

-The Minigrid \citep{gym_minigrid} is a discrete action space, sparse reward, grid-world navigation environment.
-The environment consists of a number of predefined partially observable tasks with varying levels of complexity.
-A consistent theme across all tasks is the requirement of an agent to navigate to a defined location in the grid-world.
-To achieve this, an agent may need to avoid obstacles such as walls, lava, moving balls, etc. The experiment protocol employs a curriculum of ten tasks (referred to as \emph{MG10}), which consist of two variants of each of the following: $\mathrm{SimpleCrossingS9N1}$, $\mathrm{SimpleCrossingS9N2}$, $\mathrm{SimpleCrossingS9N3}$, $\mathrm{LavaCrossingS9N1}$, $\mathrm{LavaCrossingS9N2}$.
+The experiment protocol employs a curriculum of ten tasks (referred to as \emph{MG10}), which consist of two variants of each of the following: $\mathrm{SimpleCrossingS9N1}$, $\mathrm{SimpleCrossingS9N2}$, $\mathrm{SimpleCrossingS9N3}$, $\mathrm{LavaCrossingS9N1}$, $\mathrm{LavaCrossingS9N2}$.
 Screenshots of all tasks are reported in the Appendix (\ref{apndx:env-minigrid}).
 The variations across tasks include change in the state distribution and reward function.
 The results for the \emph{MG10} experiments are presented in Figure \ref{res:mg10_plot_eval_train} and Table \ref{res:mg10_tbl}.
 The masking methods obtained better performance in comparison to the baselines, with $\mathrm{Mask_{BLC}}$ obtaining the best performance.
 Appendix \ref{apndx:train-plots-all-methods} provides a full experimental details.